Mattityah/Gioco-Geometry/README.md

 — Roadmap

-More effects in the lab — Stippling, Edge detection, Recolor, Glitch, Displacement, Cellular Automata, Gradients.
+More effects and refinements in the lab.

 Session history — reopen your last project exactly where you left it.